-- Take probiotics.
+Take probiotics.
 Probiotics are healthy flora and bacteria that naturally exist in the body, and help the body perform its functions.
 Consuming foods that contain too much sugar or yeast kill these healthy bacteria.
 Antibiotics and other medications also kill these beneficial micro-organisms.
-Probiotics are found in yogurts, but yogurt is dairy, which can worsen acne.
-You can try a vegan yogurt, or take supplements.
+Probiotics are found in naturally fermented foods like kefir, kombucha, raw sauerkraut, and sourdough bread as examples; or you can take probiotic supplements.
 Taking a combination of lactobacillus acidophilus, and bifidus helps strengthen the body’s immune system and prevent infection.
-Ms. B suggests Florajen’s Florajen3 supplement, as well as Allicidin Complex by Premier Research Labs.
-[7/10/11 Edited to add: Keep in mind that probiotics generally will not work with dairy in your diet.}
+I recommend Body Ecology’s liquid probiotics or Digestive Care Multi packs which contain a great probiotic for on-the-go.

 - Change pillowcases often.
 This may seem like common sense, but many people do not change their pillow cases often enough.
 If you have acne, you should change them every day or two.

 - Stop touching your face.
 Again, common sense, but I see people who have acne on their jawline, chin, and forehead who constantly hold their heads up, and then wonder why they have acne just on those areas.
 Think about it.
 Next time you catch yourself holding up your head, slap yourself on the wrist or something.